qingkaikong/blog/34_ML_explained_2_Types_of_ML/README.md

 **More Explain**: Density estimation is the construction of an estimate, based on observed data, of an unobservable underlying probability density function.
 See more on [WiKi](https://en.wikipedia.org/wiki/Density_estimation).

+All the figures are from internet, I thank the authors for the figures!